crenshaw-dev/covid-19-us-state-scraper/README.md

 Some sites are rendered client-side.
 I'll need either a more full-featured parser than BeautifulSoup or to dig in and find the apps' data sources.

-### Parallel Requests

-Running all the requests sequentially is slow.
-I'd love to parallelize this.